viskey98/jekyll-now/about.md

 - Codechef handle: [viSkey](https://www.codechef.com/users/viskey)

 ### More about me
+I love solving and finding solutions to problems.
+I do a lot of sport programming.
-I like the concept of cyber-security in today's cyber-world and believe, `Information is power!`
+I also like the concept of cyber-security in today's cyber-world and believe, `Information is power!`

-In the free time I watch Korean TV series and a lot of K-pop <3 Or play PC games like: Battlefield 1 and CS:GO
+In my free time I watch Korean TV series, listen to k-pop music or play PC games.